AcidicSoil/mirrorwright-orchestrator/docs/vibe-check-integration.md

 - **Offline Mode**: Add support for offline operation when the server is not available
 - **Streaming Responses**: Add support for streaming responses for long-running operations
 - **Multi-Agent Collaboration**: Enhance integration with other agents for collaborative problem-solving
+- **Enhanced PromptRouter Integration**: Add support for more trigger types and routing strategies
+- **Automated Triggering**: Implement automatic triggering of VibeCheck based on agent behavior patterns
+- **Feedback Loop**: Implement a feedback loop to improve routing decisions based on outcomes